-As a childrens dental office, we strive to meet the unique needs of children.
-We are committed to family-centered dental care for infants, children, kids, adolescents and special needs patients in the Spokane area.
+As a pediatric dental office, we strive to meet the unique needs of children.
+We are committed to family-centered pediatric dental care for infants, children, kids, adolescents and special needs patients in the Spokane area.

 The beginning of a child’s dental care program is crucial.
 The foremost concern is establishing a program of preventive dental care.
 It is also important to get the facts about early childhood caries (also known as baby bottle syndrome), a risk for every child but one that can be prevented.
 Ask us about thumb, pacifier and bottle habits.
 We’ll provide you with a wealth of information about your child’s growth and development.